Subus2004/GENAI-PROJECTS/README.md

 A small NLP project that trims long text into short, clear summaries.
 Built using a transformer model and wrapped with a simple Gradio interface.

-(Add your app screenshot here if you want.)

 🔍 What this does

 Takes a long paragraph